StudentHolidays.com

 Casablanca is the leading city hosting headquarters and main industrial facilities for the leading Moroccan and international companies based in Morocco.
 Industrial statistics show Casablanca retains its historic position as the main industrial zone of the country.
 The Port of Casablanca is considered as Morocco's chief port and as one of the largest artificial ports in the world.
 It is also the largest port of the Maghreb and North Africa.

-Feztivals & Events
+Festivals & Events

-Morocco
+in Morocco

-The Almond Tree Feztival, Tafraoute
+The Almond Tree Festival, Tafraoute

-The Ashura Feztival
+The Ashura Festival

-The Asilah Arts Feztival
+The Asilah Arts Festival

 The Celebration of the Throne

 The Celebration of the Throne is an annual event observed on July 30 and marks the accession of King Mohammad VI to the throne.
-It is also the most important of the Morocco festivals & events.
+It is also the most important of the Morocco Festivals & events.

-The Essaouira Music Feztival
+The Essaouira Music Festival

-The Fez Sacred Music Feztival
+The Fez Sacred Music Festival

-Indian classical music, Judaic sacred music, Sufi devotional songs, Spanish gypsy songs: this is the eclectic entourage at the Fez Sacred Music Feztival, Morocco, which is held every year from 1st to 10th June at Fez, the spiritual capital of Morocco.
+Indian classical music, Judaic sacred music, Sufi devotional songs, Spanish gypsy songs: this is the eclectic entourage at the Fez Sacred Music Festival, Morocco, which is held every year from 1st to 10th June at Fez, the spiritual capital of Morocco.

 The Goulimine Camel Fair